 If you don’t have a stock broker, you have a lot of options to trade NASDAQ.
 Practically every major broker on the market offers zero-commission stock trading these days, so it’s easy to get started with NASDAQ.
 All you need is a U.S. bank account and a smartphone to get started.

 One good option for stock trading is WeBull.
 Check out our review here to get all the facts on this mobile app.
 WeBull includes a built-in paper trading platform, so you’ll find it easy to get started.
 You can also check our Robinhood stock trading app review here.

 Keys to Trading Penny Stocks on NASDAQ

-Trading on NASDAQ is the same as trading on any other exchange.
-Once you have a broker, you probably won’t even notice whether stocks are listed on NYSE or NASDAQ because the procedure for trading stays the same.
+Trading stock on NASDAQ is the same as on any other exchange.
+Once you have a broker, you probably won’t even notice whether stocks are listed on NYSE or NASDAQ because the procedure for trading stock stays the same.
 If you’re brand new to penny stocks, learn more about getting started here.